sytelus/MassiveFileViewer/README.md

-# MassiveFileViewer
+# Massive File Viewer
 This tool will allow you to browse very large files.
-It simply does this by loading only few portion of the file at a time.
+It simply does this by loading small portions of the file at a time.
 It allows you to browse using previous/next or jump to arbitrary pages.
 It also allows you to search in large files.

 ##Goals
 - Always be responsive